 FS2004 - A Century Of Flight Users

-If you are using Microsoft Flight Simulator 2004 - A Century Of Flight ("FS2004") you will find additional information in our FS2004 Hangar which is available off our Main Menu.
-Included are several how to articles on using the sim as well as information on finding and installing downloadable add-on files.
+If you are using Microsoft Flight Simulator 2004 - A Century Of Flight ("FS2004") you will find additional information in our FS2004 Hangar which is available from the blue menu bar on our home page, directly below "Home".
+This FS2004 landing page includes only information and links related to FS2004, such as reviews, tutorial articles on installing add-ons, links to upgrades, links to the latest FS2004 files and more.

 Visit the FS2004 Hangar here.

-If you are using Microsoft Flight Simulator 2002 ("FS2002") you will find additional information in our FS2002 Hangar which is available off our Main Menu.
+If you are using Microsoft Flight Simulator 2002 ("FS2002") you will find additional information in our FS2002 Hangar which is available off our Help menu under Flight Sim Hangars.
 Included are several how to articles on using the sim as well as information on finding and installing downloadable add-on files.

 Visit the FS2002 Hangar here.

-If you are using Microsoft Flight Simulator 2000 ("FS2000") you will find additional information in our FS2000 Hangar which is available off our Main Menu.
+If you are using Microsoft Flight Simulator 2000 ("FS2000") you will find additional information in our FS2000 Hangar which is available off our Help menu under Flight Sim Hangars.
 Included are a FAQ ("frequently asked questions") section, how to articles and complete information on finding and installing all types of downloadable add-on files.

 Visit the FS2000 Hangar here.